ekstdo/neovim-config/README.md

 ![screenshot](https://i.postimg.cc/wvP4c0Jv/nvimscreenshot.png)

-> :warning: **the bindings of this config are heavily focused on the colemak keyboard layout**, though I am working on an option to turn it off
+> :warning: **the bindings of this config are heavily focused on the colemak keyboard layout**, there is a setting in settings.lua to turn it off

 ## dependencies